 I’ve been in an emotional slump lately.
 I let myself get down because I see the creativeness, the intelligence, the uniqueness of other people and realize how lacking I am.
 I fall prey easily to the comparison game when I read an inspirational blog post, see a beautiful, well-dressed woman, hear about someone else’s thought-provoking ideas, see pictures of someone’s cute home decor or artsy designs.
 Then I instantly look at my own ideas, my own creativity, and wish I had what someone else has.
 Sound familiar?

 We are never good enough for our own satisfaction.
 We are never content just being us, just trying to be the best version of ourselves as author and speaker, Matthew Kelly, talks about so often.
 We often see what others have and it’s always better than what we have.

-Its a constant, vicious cycle of accomplish and compare.
+It’s a constant, vicious cycle of accomplish and compare.
 We accomplish something great on our own and for a moment we are proud and satisfied with who we are and what we have done.
-Then we look and see what someone else is or has done and we compare that to ourselves and suddenly, we are not enough.
+Then we look and see what someone else is or has done.
+We compare that to ourselves and suddenly, we are not enough.
 We are not accomplished enough, smart enough, talented enough, rich enough, pretty enough and the self-pity sinks in, pulling us down into depths of inadequacy and self-loathing.
 Then when we work up the courage to try and be satisfied with ourselves again, the cycle starts over.